Rczakon/Filmweb/README.md

 # MyFilmweb

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
+It's a simple SPA app which allows registered users to rate and comment movies included in the database.

 ## Development server